SedarKorka/course_12_pipeline/README.md

 docker run --rm --name housing_container -v  /absolute/path/:/home/network/output:rw  pipeline
 ```

-When it will work correctly , you should find the output in `output.txt`
+When it will work correctly , you should find the output in `output.txt` , in the /absolute/path/

 ## Requirements